 I have played and been interviewed for two television programmes, one broadcast in 1995 on HTV and a German TV programme broadcast in 1998.
 I always enjoy new musical ventures and collaborating with other artists.
 I have improvised whilst talented dancers perform and have also created music for Poetry evenings.
 As an artist, I think it is important to be open to new ideas and ventures to keep yourself fresh.
 I have also travelled with my violin, playing in Europe, Japan and India.
 In India, I played in ensembles for meditation events attended by thousands of people.
 This was a great joy.
 It is always an honour to take people into deeper spaces with music.
 Meditation & Healing has been another great love of my life, travelling alongside Music.
 I am thrilled that there is much documentation now on the beneficial effects of music.
 This includes benefits for mother & baby during pregnancy, the healthy development of a child's brain and dementia patients.

 During the unusual year of 2020 and our months of lock down, I enjoyed the simple joy of walking out onto the street at 8.00pm each Thursday to play Over the Rainbow for the NHS.
 I'm lucky to have neighbours in the same road who are also musicians so we could come together on the roadside.
 There is also a Nursing Home in the road where I live.
 These homes were deprived of all musical activities, as well as beloved visitors over the lock down months.
-I thought we could cheer them up with some live music on VE Day. together, we created a short programme to perform on the roadside again for an eventful forty five minutes.
+I thought we could cheer them up with some live music on VE Day.
+Together, we created a short programme to perform on the roadside again for an eventful forty five minutes.
 We were unable to rehearse - and though it was sunny, the wind was in full force!
 However, it was an uplifting occasion.
 Some of the videos are on the Performance Clips page.

+I do recommend coming to a live concert with Kanekt!
+We are playing around the South West of UK and will also be playing at Woburn Festival in October 2026.
 I feel grateful for the gift of music each and every day of my life.